- RURAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Timor-Leste since 2000.
-Currently 36 national and nine international employees and two integrated experts are currently working in the country (as of 31 December 2018).
 The GIZ Office in Jakarta is responsible for cooperation with Timor-Leste and with the Republic of Indonesia, and for regional projects with the Secretariat of the Association of Southeast Asian Nations (ASEAN).
 A project office in the capital, Dili, coordinates activities in Timor-Leste.